-Where there are large differences in potential between the individual grounding points, only one point of the shielding is connected directly with the reference ground.
-In systems without potential equalization, therefore, cable shielding of fieldbus systems should only be grounded on one side, for example at the fieldbus supply unit or at safety barriers.
+2. Where there are large differences in potential between the individual grounding points, connect only one point of the shielding directly to the reference ground.

+3. In systems without potential equalization,

+the cable shielding of fieldbus systems should be grounded on one side only, for example at the fieldbus supply unit or at safety barriers.